rmnigm/rmnigm/README.md

 ## 🔎 About

-Data Analyst / Engineer with deep interest in computer vision, ranking systems, self-driving tecnhologies and quantative finance; fascinated by everything new and complex in analytics, math, software development.
+Data Scientist / Engineer with deep interest in computer vision, ranking systems, self-driving tecnhologies and quantative finance; fascinated by everything new and complex in analytics, math, software development.
 I enjoy conquering hard problems, creating well-designed and data-driven solutions for them, even if it takes a lot of new knowledge to go through!

 ### 🚀 Work